SmallPlanet/RoverAndroid/README.md

 // delegate would know when the collection is finished (either successfully or
 // as a result of an error) and be able to process any receipts collected.
 //
-// Note: Some delegate methods provide a callback.
+// IMPORTANT NOTE: Some delegate methods provide a callback.
 Collection will not continue
 // until the callback is made. class ReferenceDelegate(): RoverDelegate() {
     override fun roverDidFinish(sessionUUID: String,